 Today we have a charter two unit Spanish built railcar from San Carlos de Bariloche to Jacobacci a distance of 121 miles on broad gauge.
 But we also will have a charter train pulled by steam locomotive 121 a 2-8-0 North British built in 1913 for the first 25 miles out of Bariloche to the station of Perito Moreno.
 The railcar will depart Bariloche first with all of our luggage and then wait at the Perito Moreno station.
 In the 25 miles between Bariloche and Perito Moreno we will make several photo run-bys.
 Upon arrival at Perito Moreno the group will transfer onto the railcars and then continue eastbound to Jacobacci.
 Several photo run-bys will be made between Perito Moreno and Jacobacci.
 We will first pay a visit to the narrow gauge steam workshops before hotel check-in and dinner.

-BARILOCHE TO PERITO MORENO A DISTANCE OF 25 MILES.
-ABOVE 121 IS SEEN AT PERITO MORENO
+TO PERITO MORENO A DISTANCE OF 25 MILES.
+ABOVE 121 IS SEEN AT PERITO MORENO AND BELOW

-OUR RAILCAR WILL TAKE US FROM PERITO MORENO TO JACOBACCI
+OUR CHARTER RAILCAR WILL TAKE US FROM PERITO MORENO TO JACOBACCI

 THE JUNCTION OF THE NARROW GAUGE AND BROAD GAUGE LINES IS SIMPLY